Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal boson-fermion gases: Graded monomial products

-We define the notion of monomial convolutions.
-In particular, we prove that all monomial convolutions are generating functions of merged-log-concave parcels.
-Thus, we give polynomials with positive integer coefficients by the merged-log-concavity of monomial convolutions.
+We first prove that all monomial convolutions are generating functions of merged-log-concave parcels by parcel convolutions.
+Then, we prove the same for all graded monomial products by external Hadamard products.